 Book online, and pay at the door

 $20 per meeting, or 4 meetings for $60

 No charge for current Community Healers’ Council members

 The Calgary Holistic Death Network is a monthly gathering for people interested in learning more about death and dying in any capacity.
 It’s a chance to explore this exciting new field and to connect with others who share your interest and passions.

 The meetings are fun and inspiring, with dynamic guest speakers, fascinating people to meet, and ideas to share.

-Subscribe to the Soul Passages Newsletter to learn about upcoming local and online events, as well as resources and announcements about Death Midwifery.
+Subscribe to the Soul Passages Newsletter to learn about upcoming local and online events, and receive resources and announcements about doing death better.